linuxsimba/linuxsimba.github.io/_source/_posts/2015-05-17-parse-json-logstash.md

 json output and outputs each json field and its value.
 So the output then becomes like this

+Then the ``grok`` filter takes the ``payload.check.output`` payload and takes the 2 numbers in the total.cpu.user field and puts it into its own fields.

 ```
 {
        "message" => "publishing check result",